-What CBD do you Buy?
+What CBD do you buy?
 What quality do you want?
-What am I looking for?

 So, it’s all good that knowing you want to use CBD, but following that these are the questions you will have: